The worst approximable rational numbers: The algebraic point of view

 \item \emph{integral} if $q_{1}=q_{2}=q_{3}=1$, and

 \item \emph{centered} if

 \end{compactitem} \end{definition}

 Integral rational Markov triples are of the form $(n-1,n,n+1)$ with $n\in\Z$.
 They are integral, centered, and the only centered rational Markov triples for which~\eqref{eq:centered} is satisfied with equality.
-All non-integral singular Markov triple have one of the forms $(n,n+\frac{1}{2},n+1)$, $(n-2,n,n+\frac{1}{2})$ or $(n-\frac{1}{2},n,n+2)$ for $n\in\Z$, of which precisely those of the first form are centered.
+All non-integral singular Markov triples have one of the forms $(n,n+\frac{1}{2},n+1)$, $(n-2,n,n+\frac{1}{2})$ or $(n-\frac{1}{2},n,n+2)$ for $n\in\Z$, and precisely those of the first form are centered.

 \begin{remark} The notion of a centered rational Markov triple is closely related to Rockett~\& Sz\"usz's concept of a \emph{complete Markov triple}~\cite[p.~103]{Rockett92}: If $\big(\frac{p_{1}}{q_{1}},\frac{p_{2}}{q_{2}},\frac{p_{3}}{q_{3}}\big)$ is a centered rational Markov triple with $\frac{p_{k}}{q_{k}}\in[0,\frac{1}{2}]$ then $(q_{2}, p_{2}; q_{1}, p_{1}; q_{3}, p_{3})$ is a complete Markov triple.
 Compare also Figure~\ref{fig:Markov_fraction_tree} with~\cite[p.~105]{Rockett92}.
 However, the idea to interpret the pairs $(q_{i}, p_{i})$ as rational numbers $\frac{p_{i}}{q_{i}}$ does not seem to be obvious in the context of~\cite{Rockett92}. \end{remark}